attivio/searchui/CustomSearchResults.md

 }
 ```

-* The `doc` parameter is the SearchDocument that's part of the result set.
+* The `doc` parameter is the actual SearchDocument object that's part of the result set.
 * The `position` parameter is the 1-based ordinal position of the document in the search results (note that when paging through a result set, this will continue to increment—i.e. the first document on the second page, if the results are ten to a page, will have a position of 11).
 * The `baseUri` parameter is needed for certain components you may want to include such as the <SearchResultTags> component.
-* The `key` parameter should be set as the React `key` attribute on the outermost component returned to avoid having any warnings in the user's browser console.
+* The `key` parameter should be set as the [React `key` attribute](https://reactjs.org/docs/lists-and-keys.html#keys) on the outermost component returned to avoid having any warnings in the user's browser console.
+This is passed in to assure the keys are unique.
 * The function should return the React component to render or `null` if it doesn't want to render anything.
 If the function returns null, the SearchResults component will fall back to rendering the document using a `<ListSearchResult>` component.

 ### Passing an Array of Rendering Functions